Colossians 3:12-15 How to clothe yourself -Great clothing choices P1

 Conclusion

 So in conclusion, the Bible tells us to put on this clothing, the clothing of the new man: compassion, kindness, humility, gentleness and patience, bearing with and forgiving each other.
 And bind them together with love.
 This is practical Christianity.
 This is what the world needs to see.
 And, to quote DL Moody again, 'Out of one hundred men, one will read the Bible, the other ninety-nine will read the Christian."
 If people were to read you what would they see?
 What would your work mates see?
 Thankfully, as we have seen, this is not just 'try harder - be good!
 Be compassionate, be patient.
 Forgive.
 Bear with everyone.
 Come on!'
 No... it is extending to others what hopefully you have already experienced and has been poured into your life.
-It isthe work, character and fruit of the Holy Spirit in your life.
+It is the work, character and fruit of the Holy Spirit in your life.
 But we must play our part in allowing this great salvation to be worked out in our life.

-We'll carry on from here next time because Paul isn't finished with the practical steps we can take to help enable these things as we shall soon see!
+We'll carry on from here next time because Paul isn't finished with the practical steps we can take to help enable these things as we shall l soon see!

-[1] The Bible uses the metaphor of clothing in both a positive and negative way.
+[1] ↩ The Bible uses the metaphor of clothing in both a positive and negative way.
 On the negative side we read in Isaiah 64:6 that 'All of us have become like one who is unclean, and all our righteous acts are like filthy rags...'

 That is our natural fleshly righteousness.
 It doesn't say that our wicked deeds are like 'filthy rags'.
 It says our righteousness is.
 So when Paul tells us in Colossians to clothe ourselves with these good things it must be something more than just our own natural attributes and efforts.
 In the same book of Isaiah however we also read: Isa 61:10 'I delight greatly in the LORD; my soul rejoices in my God.
 For he has clothed me with garments of salvation and arrayed me in a robe of righteousness, as a bridegroom adorns his head like a priest, and as a bride adorns herself with her jewels.'

-[2] The Bible Knowledge Commentary says 'The normal prejudices of the day prohibited public conversation between men and women, between Jews and Samaritans, and especially between strangers.'
+[2] ↩ The Bible Knowledge Commentary says 'The normal prejudices of the day prohibited public conversation between men and women, between Jews and Samaritans, and especially between strangers.'
 So Jesus broke all three rules in his kindness to this woman!

-[3] For Christmas I was given a voucher to go horse riding.
+[3] ↩ For Christmas I was given a voucher to go horse riding.
 I loved it.
 The horses were so responsive.
 I just had to make a single 'clicking' sound with my mouth and the horse would trot.
 Two 'clicking' sounds and he would canter.
 As an illustration, a horse that is broken in and under the control of its master can be said to be 'meek'.
 In no way is it weak.
 Not even close.
 They were powerful animals.
 They maintain all of their strength.
 But it is now a controlled strength under the reigns of its rider/master.
 Jesus likewise was meek for He was totally obedient to the control and will of His Father.

-[4] Do I understand the ins and outs of His choosing?
+[4] ↩ Do I understand the ins and outs of His choosing?
 No I don't.
 But have I experienced it in my own life?
 Yes I have.
 In CS Lewis' Silver Chair, Aslan says to Jill - 'You would not have called to me unless I had been calling to you.'
 Though a great mystery, it is the truth.
 I wasn't interested in Christianity as a youngster.
 I didn't want to know anything about it through the bulk of my teenage years.
 When I was 16 my grandmother got radically saved in the last few weeks of her life.
 Mum, very excited, came and told me that Grandma had been saved.
 She said it was like the shutters being closed and coming down.
 Nobody home... a closed shop!
 I didn't want to know anything about it.
 Internally I was saying 'Don't tell me anything about that.
 I don't know anything about that nor do I want to know.
 I'm closed for business if that's what you've got.'
 But when God starting calling me, that was a whole different story.
 I couldn't get away.
 He chose me, He called me, He came after me and He drew me.
 And I'm thankful that He did!
 Maybe you can see this in your own life.
 Often we don't see it at the time but looking back we see that relentless drawing of God.

-[5] And when you know yourself, it leads to the right attitude towards others.
+[5] ↩ And when you know yourself, it leads to the right attitude towards others.
 A.W Tozer put it well when he said: A Pharisee is hard on others and easy on himself, but a spiritual man is easy on others and hard on himself.

-[6] A few years back I was really sick for many months and it started to worry me.
+[6] ↩ A few years back I was really sick for many months and it started to worry me.
 An older Christian at my Church used to encourage me with simple words like 'You'll be ok.
 God is good.
 He'll bring you through.'
 They were simple words but ones duly appreciated!
 You see he had gone through a lot himself and had seen the faithfulness of God so was able to pass what he had learnt onto other in this simple way.
 We can help others maintain 'the peace of Christ' by reminding them of the character of Christ in difficult times.

-[7] I come from a pretty full on sporting background so umpires aren't anything new.
+[7] ↩ I come from a pretty full on sporting background so umpires aren't anything new.
 They are actually very important.
 I remember playing in the final of the tennis club champs one year and normally the club appoints an umpire but this year they said we were to umpire ourselves.
 My opponent won the first set which was pretty uneventful.
 Not many contentious calls.
 I won the next set... but as we went into the third and final set it was getting close and more tense, and there was suddenly quite a few 'umpires'.
 I'd call a ball out and he'd say 'no it hit the line'.
 We had people around the court starting to say that was out!
 Or that was in!
 At one time I had some of the relatives of my opponent yelling out to me 'you're' foot faulting'...
 It was all getting a bit crazy when the pressure came on!
 There were lots of voices and lots of voices can make for lots of confusion!
 In the end the club appointed an umpire to come down and make the rulings so there was just one voice.
 That helped a lot!
 So in the same way the peace of Christ is to be our umpire.
 It is to rule in our hearts telling us whether things are 'in' or 'out' - 'right' or 'wrong'.

 The Believers Bible Commentary also has the following useful advice: